 Last night I had a chicken thawing in the fridge that I needed to use up, so I decided to make one of our favorite gluten-free chicken recipes: white chili.

-I brought it all to a boil and then reduced it and let it simmer for about an hour while I cleaned up and prepared the chicken.
+Bring it all to a boil, reduced the heat, and let it simmer for about an hour.

 - 2 lbs shredded chicken

 - 1 lb Great Northern beans (or 3 cans)

 - 4 cloves garlic, minced

 - 2 tsp cumin

 - 2 tsp salt

 - 8 cups chicken broth

 - 2 4-oz cans chopped green chiles (mild)

 - sour cream